 | 1.
 I am installing a water softener.
 What is the “hardness” of PUD water?

 Here are some sample results for hardness.
 Hardness is not a frequently required water test and therefore the results below may be several years old.
-Generally hardness can vary annually by 10-20%, the hardest water is generally in the winter and the softer water in the spring and summer as the water levels recharge.
+In some sources, hardness can vary annually by 10-20% with the hardest water often in the winter and the softer water in the spring and summer as the water levels recharge.
 In the chart below, hardness is shown per system and area served (several systems have multiple sources).
+All of our sources are groundwater and the amount of hardness can range significantly depending on which source is serving your service location.

 (in mg/l Calcium Carbonate)